 Isn’t it fair, then, for the unbeliever to say, “An experience of God proves the genuineness of God,” therefore show me this experiential evidence for God?
 Be it visual, auditory, olfactory, gustatory, tactile, proprioceptive, equilibrioceptive, nociceptive, or thermoceptive, show me thine evidence.
 This is exactly what Watchman Daniel Chew Huicong is demanding in his theology.
 Show me the experiential evidence, or your profession of faith is false.

-So apparently, Watchman Chew has a different set of epistemology when he deals with apologetics and theology.
 He claims that his “Clarkian” epistemology is derived from the Scripture.
 But when you ask him questions concerning Scripture exegesis and theology, he turns around and presents another set of epistemological beliefs which purportedly are not derived from Scripture.
-By the way, how can two opposing epistemological systems be both scriptural?
+By the way,

 I have no choice but to conclude that Watchman Chew is either a liar, a lunatic or a loser.
 Herein lies the trilemma.
 Which is he?